cms-sw/cmspkg/README.md

    - Avoid downloading same RPM is available in multiple repos.

 ###V00-00-21:
- - @smuzaffar 2016-11-28: Send timestamp to get cache files to always get the latest caches.
+ - @smuzaffar 2016-11-28: Send timestamp with caches/cache requests to always get the latest results.